-Providers, home health workers, and care givers gain more knowledge on a patient through the vitals that are taken daily or as often as the provider may require the patient to take these vitals.
+Providers, home health workers, and caregivers gain more knowledge on a patient through the vitals that are taken daily or as often as the provider may require the patient to take these vitals.
 The trends help providers know more about their patients’ health and can adjust their care plan through this collection of data.
 This keeps the provider and patient engaged by empowering and involving patients in their own healthcare.
-With RPM, a patient can start a healthy routine, whether it be logging their meals, medication adherence, activity levels, and taking their vitals via Bluetooth.
-Through RPM, clinicians and patients stay engaged and it enhances the provider visit since the provider will have the patient’s real-time information through the portal.
+Through RPM, clinicians and patients stay engaged and it enhances future provider visits since the provider will have the patient’s real-time information through the portal.
 Engagement is key in order to provide a great patient experience.

 Traditionally, a provider would see their patients in a clinical setting when scheduled where they will discuss any changes in trends in the vital signs.
 The patient leaves with a recommendation of medication or a change in daily habits that affect their health.
 The question is: how many patients do what their providers ask?
 And, how many providers open the patient’s file in-between visits?
 Or, is there any other engagement between the provider and patient during the time period that a patient walks out the provider’s office door?
 Proactively addressing trends is so important in a patient’s health!
 Knowing this, RPM is a huge game changer in the patient-provider experience and the overall reason why CMS and private insurance companies pay for RPM.
 This type of reimbursement for proactive care is less costly in preventing unnecessary readmissions, unnecessary visits, hospitalizations, ER visits, and ambulance rides.
 According to CMS, the total amount spent for healthcare in 2019 was $3.8 trillion – of which a good portion could have been prevented.